sapi/eu4Replay/README.md

 eu4Replay
 =========

-# Screenshots
+## Screenshots

-## Windows
+### Windows

 ![Windows Screenshot](resources/images/windows_oman.png)

-## Ubuntu
+### Ubuntu

 ![Ubuntu Screenshot](resources/images/ubuntu_oman.png)

-# Installation
+## Installation

-## Windows
+### Windows

-A pre-compiled package is available here: https://dl.dropboxusercontent.com/u/1402749/eu4Replay.zip
+A pre-compiled package is available at https://dl.dropboxusercontent.com/u/1402749/eu4Replay.zip

-Alternatively, you can install the below dependencies, either from source or from binary distributions.
-I have tested with the amd64 binaries here: http://www.lfd.uci.edu/~gohlke/pythonlibs/
+Alternatively, you can install the dependencies shown in the OS X & Linux section, either from source or from binary distributions.
+I have tested with the amd64 binaries from http://www.lfd.uci.edu/~gohlke/pythonlibs/

-## OS X & Linux
+### OS X & Linux

 Install Python 2.7 and the following dependencies using your favourite package manager (eg, brew on OS X).
 Versions which have been tested are shown in brackets.